HudsonWu/linuxStudying/performance/network/iptables/principle.md

 ```
 Input    This chain is used to control the behavior for incoming connections
-Forward    This chain is used for incoming connections that aren't actually being delivered locally
+Forward    This chain is used for incoming connections that arent actually being delivered locally
 Output    This chain is used for outgoing connections

 -L, --list [chain]